Nick Lachey: Career

-What's Left of Me was released on May 9, 2006 and debuted at number two on the Billboard 200.
+What's Left of Me was released on May 9, 2006, and debuted at number two on the Billboard 200.
 The album was certified Gold, after selling more than 500,000 copies domestically.
 The first single from the album was the title track, "What's Left of Me", released on February 21, 2006.
 The song became a hit, reaching a peak position of number six on the Billboard Hot 100.
 The video for "What's Left Of Me" featured former MTV VJ, Vanessa Minnillo.
 Lachey recorded "Ordinary Day" for the Oprah Winfrey-produced film, For One More Day.
 Lachey began working on his third solo album in 2007.
-Lachey also starred in a well known TV series, One Tree Hill, as a singer at Red Bedroom Productions.
+Lachey also starred in a well-known TV series, One Tree Hill, as a singer at Red Bedroom Productions.
 It was announced in January 2010 that Jive Records had put his new album on hold indefinitely.
 In June 2010, Lachey confirmed that he had parted ways with Jive Records.
+In July 2010, Jive Records confirmed they had parted ways with Lachey.

-Taking the Stage, a musical reality show documenting the lives of high school students at the School for Creative and Performing Arts, premiered on MTV in March 2009.
+Taking the Stage, a musical reality show documenting the personal lives of high school students at the School for Creative and Performing Arts, premiered on MTV in March 2009.
 It was produced by Lachey.
-In December 2009, he hosted The Sing-Off, a four-part American singing competition featuring a cappella groups, a role he reprised during December 2010 for the show's second and third season on NBC.
+In December 2009, he hosted The Sing-Off, a long form four-part American singing competition featuring a cappella groups, a role he reprised in December 2010 for the show's second and third seasons on NBC.
 Lachey was a contestant in the NBC celebrity reality competition series called Stars Earn Stripes.

 On January 16, 2014, VH1 announced Lachey would resume hosting Big Morning Buzz Live, upon its return on March 3, 2014.
-On September 6, 2017, Lachey was announced as one of the celebrities who will take part on the 25th season of Dancing with the Stars, competing against his wife Vanessa.
+On September 6, 2017, Lachey was announced as one of the celebrities who will take part in the 25th season of Dancing with the Stars, competing against his wife Vanessa.
 He was paired with professional dancer Peta Murgatroyd.
 Murgatroyd's husband, Maksim Chmerkovskiy, was paired with Vanessa.
 On October 23, Lachey and Murgatroyd were the fifth couple to be eliminated from the competition, leaving in ninth place.

-Lachey hosted a musical competition on Nickelodeon titled America's Most Musical Family which premiered November 1, 2019.
+Lachey hosted a musical competition on Nickelodeon titled America's Most Musical Family which premiered on November 1, 2019.

 Lachey and his wife currently co-host the Netflix reality shows Love Is Blind and The Ultimatum: Marry or Move On.
 Lachey also hosts Perfect Match for Netflix, solo.